chad-casa/Vespera_IoT/README.md

 # Test Scripts – Does it work?

-1.Tested the Arduino MKR1000 Functionality by using the Blink script
+1. Does the board work?
+Use the Blink script to tested the Arduino MKR1000's functionality

-2. Can it connect to Wifi?
-Used the SimpleWifi tester Arduino code to validate that the hardware works.
+2. Can it connect to WI-FI?
+Use the SimpleWifi tester Arduino code to validate that the device can connect to the internet over WI-FI

 3. Can it send MQTT messages?

 4. Does the CO2 sensor work?
+Use ENS16x code to test the sensor takes CO2 readings
 <img width="959" height="562" alt="image" src="https://github.com/user-attachments/assets/1e0c6453-26c5-4c25-958d-ce4c45b5d6e4" />

 5. Are they recieved by Vespera Luminaire?